I have something terrible to tell you…

-Now, let’s look at a quicker way to euthanize.
+Now, let’s look at a quicker way to euthanize your fish.
 Be warned – if you have shaky hands or a weak stomach, you should probably stick to using clove oil and skip this second method.

 Note: If you have a much larger fish, overdosing on clove oil might not kill it.
 If this is the case, you will have to perform the next method while it is sleeping.

 Method 2: The Stun and Stab

 The stun and stab is the quickest way to dispatch a dying fish.
 And, it works just how it sounds.
 You hit your fish with a blunt object, and then stab it with a knife.